NikolayKanchevski/SierraEngine/README.md

 **Frameworks used:**

 * [Vulkan](https://www.vulkan.org/) - For both cross-platform and pefromant-friendly rendering.
-* [Volk](https://github.com/zeux/volk/tree/master/) - A meta-loader for [Vulkan](https://www.vulkan.org/) that reduces CPU overhead and simplifies the loading of extensions.
+* [Volk](https://github.com/zeux/volk/tree/master/) - For less CPU overhead when working with [Vulkan](https://www.vulkan.org/) and simplified usage of extensions.
 * [VMA](https://gpuopen.com/vulkan-memory-allocator/) - For easier and more optimal memory allocation and distribution of [Vulkan](https://www.vulkan.org/) objects.
 * [Shaderc](https://github.com/google/shaderc/) - For the shader compilation and optimization at runtime.
 * [GLFW](https://github.com/glfw/glfw/) - For creating window interface and connecting it to the **Vulkan** renderer.